interuss/dss/monitoring/uss_qualifier/configurations/README.md

 ## Usage

-To execute a test run with uss_qualifier, a test configuration must be provided.
-This configuration consists of the test suite to run, along with definitions for all resources needed by that test suite.
-See [`TestConfiguration`](configuration.py) for the exact schema.
+To execute a test run with uss_qualifier, a uss_qualifier configuration must be provided.
+This configuration consists of the test suite to run, along with definitions for all resources needed by that test suite, plus information about artifacts that should be generated.
+See [`USSQualifierConfiguration`](configuration.py) for the exact schema.

 ### Specifying